bethropolis/haze-editor/README.md

   - [License](#license)

 ## Introduction
-Haze Editor is a powerful code editor that allows you to write and manage HTML, CSS, and JS code.
-It provides features like version control, library management, integration with a Todo app, and the ability to extend and customize the editor with plugins and themes.
+Haze Editor is a HTML, CSS, JS code editor with version management, Todo app integration, plugins, and more.
+It was a fun project to make, hope you enjoy it.

 ## Installation
 To install and run Haze Editor locally, follow these steps: